Don’t dive headfirst into the unknown waters of equity release!

 Moreover, with the ‘negative equity guarantee ‘policy, you’ll never owe more than the value of your estate even if the estate values fall and the cash from your home’s sale isn’t enough to cater to the loan amount.

-Equity release can be a great option in the right situation.
-However, before making any final decisions, it’s imperative that you understand how does equity release work and whether equity release is right for you.
+Now that we’ve answered your question, “is this safe?”, you’ll know that equity release can be a great option in the right situation.
+However, before making any final decisions, you must understand how equity release works and whether it is right for you.

 With that in mind, you should always ensure that you seek advice from an independent adviser, who’ll talk you through the details, thus helping you make an informed decision.

 If you have any questions on the safety, eligibility, and workings of this, be sure to use our free online calculator not only to see how much equity you can release but also to chat with an expert.